 Never an ordinary dragon, Nyra grew up forbidden to breathe fire or fly.
 Like her mother before her, she has only known a life of enslavement, held in thrall by mountain dragons, which need Nyra’s ripening wings to secure hunting for the future.

-And come it does, but through a terrible accident, killing the slaves’ last chance of escape.
-To survive, Nyra must conquer the sharp-ended lies cutting her future to ribbons and the war threading in their wake.
+And come it does, but through an ill-timed accident, killing the slaves’ last chance of escape... or so it seems.
+To survive, Nyra must overcome old lies and terrible truths, each weaving a war she was never meant to encounter.

 "The Waters of Nyra is a perfect novel for dragon enthusiasts.
 What’s more, it’s perfect for readers who enjoy novels which leave humanity behind and focus exclusively on the animal point of view, be it dogs, owls, cats, or in this case, dragons." --Good Book Alert